hyugogirubato/DVDFabExtendedDownload/README.md

 This script facilitates the extended download service for DVDFab products.
 It provides an interactive command-line interface that allows users to select a DVDFab product, platform, software, and version to retrieve a download link.

+> [!WARNING]
+> Due to a recent restriction on their API, the current project provides a static backup of old links.
+New links will not be added, but a backup script is available for volunteers with a subscription.

 ## Features

 - **🎮 Interactive CLI**: Uses the `pick` library for an easy selection menu.